rahulyewale17/Image-Search-POC/README.md

    Host the Node Code on the firebase and use the Firebase hosted URL for the API in voiceImageTranscribeService.ts `const VOICE_URL = "Your Firebase API URL"`

-4. Once All steps are done, Voice search will start working.
+4. Once All steps are done, Image search will start working.

 ## Node(Backend)
   On the Firebase side, Google Vision API is used for gettings labels from image